4L1C3-R4BB1T/estudos-mongodb/README.md

+## MongoDB

+* Data is organized into documents, collections, and databases.

+* Documents are stored in BSON, which supports a large range of data types, including all JSON data types, dates, numbers, and ObjectIds.

+* Every document requires an _id field, which acts as a primary key or unique identifier.
+If an inserted document doesn’t have an _id field, MongoDB automatically generates one.

+* MongoDB has a flexible schema, which means that documents with different structures can be stored in the same collection.

+---

 ## Document Structure

 The values in a document can be any data type, including strings, objects, arrays, booleans, nulls, dates, ObjectIds, and more.